yeoeun10/capstone-project/README.md

 Gaming or watching videos

 ## Stages of Sleep
-1. Light sleep N1
+1. Light sleep N1:

 Dozing off phase, lasting only for a while, heart rate & brain slows down.
 Alpha brain waves shift into theta waves.
 So we end up waking up easily in this phase.

-2. Deeper light sleep N2
+2. Deeper light sleep N2:

 Deep sleep but not dreaming yet.
 The cycle lasts for 20 min.
 Body temp drops, brain eases down, heart rate slows down too.
 Learning and memory.
 “Brian’s housekeeping stage”

-3. Deep sleep N3
+3. Deep sleep N3:

 Your brain shows slow delta waves, the body focuses on repair, growth hormones, surge, muscles heal, and immune systems heal for recovery.
 Crucial for feeling refreshed.
 No deep sleep= no energy.

-4. REM sleep
+4. REM sleep:

 90 minutes after you fall asleep.
 This is when you dream.
 Vivid dreams happen here, but it also strengthens learning, creativity, and emotional processing.